Pan-STARRS Pixel Processing: Detrending, Warping, Stacking: Stacking

 With the flux normalization factors and target PSF chosen, the convolution kernels can be calculated for each image.
-ISIS kernels \citep{1998ApJ...503..325A} are used with FWHM values of 1.5, 3.0, and 6.0 pixels and polynomial orders of 6, 4, and 2.
+To calculate the convolution kernels, we use the algorithm described by \cite{1998ApJ...503..325A} and extended by \cite{2000AAS..144..363A} to perform optimal image subtraction.
+These `ISIS' kernels \citep[named after the software package described by][]{1998ApJ...503..325A} are used with FWHM values of 1.5, 3.0, and 6.0 pixels and polynomial orders of 6, 4, and 2.
 Regions around the sources identified in the input images are extracted, convolved with the kernel, and the residual with the target PSF used to update the parameters of the kernel via least squares optimization.
-Stamps that significantly deviate are rejected, but as the squared residual difference will increase with increasing source flux.
+Stamps that significantly deviate are rejected, although the squared residual difference will increase with increasing source flux.
 To mitigate this effect, a parabola is fit to the distribution of squared residuals as a function of source flux.
 Stamps that deviate from this fit by more than $2.5\sigma$ are rejected, and not used on further kernel fit iterations.
 This process is repeated twice, and the final convolution kernel is returned.

-This convolution may change the image flux scaling, so a normalization factor is used to correct this.
-This normalization factor is equal to the ratio of $10^{-0.4 \mathrm{norm}_{input}}$ to the sum of the kernel.
+This convolution may change the image flux scaling, so the kernel is normalized to account for this.
+The normalization factor is equal to the ratio of $10^{-0.4 \mathrm{norm}_{input}}$ to the sum of the kernel.
 The image is multiplied by this factor, and the variance by the square of it, scaling all inputs to the common zeropoint.

 Once the convolution kernels are defined for each image, they are used to convolve the image to match the target PSF.
-Any input image that has a kernel match $\chi^2$ value greater than 4.0$\sigma$ larger than the median value is rejected from the stack.
+Any input image that has a kernel match $\chi^2$ value (defined as the sum of the RMS error across the kernel) 4.0$\sigma$ or larger than the median value is rejected from the stack.
 Each image also has a weight assigned, based on the image variance after convolution.
-A full image weight is then calculated for each input, with the weight, $W_\mathrm{input}$ is equal to the inverse of the median of the image variance multiplied by the peak of the image covariance (due to the warping process).
+A full image weight is then calculated for each input, with the weight, $W_\mathrm{input}$ equal to the inverse of the median of the image variance multiplied by the peak of the image covariance (from the warping process).
+This ensures that low signal-to-noise images are down-weighted in the final combination.